geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The sails swell'd briskly in the favouring breeze,
 As launched the bark upon the Eolian seas,
 Those seas, so oft to sudden storms a prey,
-While calms, delusive, flatter to betray ; 370
+While calms, delusive, flatter to betray; 370

 For oft when peaceful seem the summer skies,
 Without a wind the troubled waters rise,